- Target Muscle Group

 Reverse Grip Bench Press Instructions

 - Lay down on your back with your feet firmly planted on the floor.
-Grasp the bar with an underhand grip (palms facing your head) with your hands at wider than shoulder width.
+Grasp the bar with an underhand grip (palms facing your head) with your hands wider than shoulder width.

 - Pause, then slowly raise the bar back up.
 Do not lock your elbows out or rest at the top and go straight back into your next rep.

-Reverse Grip Bench Press Tips:
+Reverse Grip Bench Press Tips

 - The reverse grip bench press is a variation of the barbell bench press.
-Rep timing should slow enough that you control the weight on the way down.
-Letting the weight drop really quickly is not productive becuase the muscles do not have to work as hard on the negative phase of the movement.
+Rep timing should be slow enough that you control the weight on the way down.
+Letting the weight drop really quickly is not productive because the muscles do not have to work as hard on the negative phase of the movement.
 This makes the exercise less effective.

 - Make sure you lower the bar straight down to your middle chest and push it straight up.
 Don't deviate from this range of motion.